 - Don’t overspend.
 Save the elaborate decorations, food, and entertainment for the wedding and reception.
 The purpose of the engagement party is a time to introduce families, officially announce the engagement, and offer toasts to the happy couple.

 - Limit alcohol.
 If you want to offer alcohol to your guests, it's best to limit the amount per person.
-One of the ways you can do this is to provide a single glass of champagne or signature drink per person for a toast.
+One of the ways you can do this is to provide a single glass of wine, champagne, or signature drink per person for a toast.

 Keep It Simple

-The engagement party can be very short and sweet since its purpose is to share your good news, show off your ring, and answer questions about the proposal.
+The engagement party can be very short and sweet since its purpose is to share your good news, toast your new status, show off your ring, and answer questions about the proposal.
 Since the main focus is the happy couple, there's no need to provide other entertainment.